Ashistry/ashistry/content/posts/scp-079-interactive/index.md

 - Micro USB power
 - 65mm x 30mm

 In terms of display, I feel the [full official raspi monitor](https://shop.pimoroni.com/products/raspberry-pi-monitor?variant=55066546045307) is a good idea.
 At first I thought it might be excessive, but if it **is** in the booth, it's nice for it to be a bit eye-catching.
 I'll probably make a custom SCP themed case for it rather than stick with the default look.

 Power-wise, As a booth user, You can rent a power connection for 75 euros at DCC.
 So I'm not worried about that, but ideally it could run off a battery.

 I considered E-Ink instead for power consumption reasons, but that gets expensive fast and is not the look I'm going for, making renting the power still more appealing.
 The battery idea is nice, but impractical, so I will be assuming **rented power.**

+I already own a USB hub for my pi, so a keyboard connection is taken care of.

 ## 3. The software